 Currently, test results will be available within 1 – 2 days of receipt of the specimen at the WSLH.
 Positive, Inconclusive, and Invalid results will be called to the submitter immediately.
-All results will be reported electronically, as soon as they are available, to the submitting lab and health department.
+All results will be reported electronically, as soon as they are available, to the submitting lab, the health department, and HHS.
 Please call WSLH Customer Service at 800-862-1013 if you feel a result is missing.
 If there are urgent questions outside of business hours you may call the WSLH emergency pager at 608-263-3280.